Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Experiments

-For \textit{CMExam} assessment, we used OpenAI’s GPT-3.5-turbo, GPT-4-0314, and models like LLaMA, Alpaca, and Vicuna, each with 7B parameters.
-ChatGLM was tested using its 6B parameter version and operated with P-Tuning V2 \cite{Liu2021PTuningVP}, using a prefix token length of 128 and a learning rate of 0.02 for SFT.
+For model evaluation on the \textit{CMExam} test set, we used OpenAI’s GPT-3.5-turbo, GPT-4-0314, as well as LLaMA-7B, Alpaca-7B, and Vicuna-7B.
+ChatGLM was tested using the 6 billion parameter version and operated with P-Tuning V2 \cite{Liu2021PTuningVP}, using a prefix token length of 128 and a learning rate of 0.02 for SFT.
 For other models including LLaMA, Alpaca, Vicuna, and Huatuo, we used the LoRA technique \cite{Hu2021LoRALA} with a rank of 8, an alpha of 16, and a 0.05 dropout rate.

-During the Huatuo-26M evaluation, we compared T5 and GPT2 performances.
+For the evaluation of Huatuo-26M, we compared T5 and GPT2 performances.
 Both models were set with maximum question and answer lengths of 256 and 512, respectively.
 We used the original 12-layer Chinese GPT2.

 In the C-Eval phase, all models were evaluated using few-shot prompting.
 We opted for 5 shots and employed a greedy decoding strategy for answer prediction.